 Recognizing the benefits of scale and reach, Sinclair led the next wave of industry consolidation.
-As its platform grew and viewing patterns evolved, Sinclair launched its Digital platform, American Sports Network and its Original Programming Division.
-It was during this time that our President and CEO, David Smith’s vision for the mobility and portability of the television signal took hold as the industry coalesced around the need for ATSC 3.0.
+As its platform grew and viewing patterns evolved, Sinclair launched its Digital platform, emerging network and other original content.
+It was during this time that David Smith’s vision for the mobility and portability of the television signal took hold as the industry coalesced around the need for ATSC 3.0.

-That same year, Sinclair launched American Sports Network, a collegiate and local high school sports initiative, successfully entering into production agreements with 11 NCAA Division 1 conferences, airing over 220 games in its first year of operation.
-The Company also launched its Sinclair Original Programming division to create original content for its stations and other broadcast groups.
+That same year, Sinclair launched American Sports Network, a collegiate sports initiative, airing over 200 NCAA Division I games in its first year.
+The Company also launched its Sinclair Original Programming division to create low cost original content for its stations.

-In keeping with the Company’s vision for developing the industry’s spectrum capabilities, Sinclair launched ONE Media, which along with Coherent Logix, was tasked with developing the Next Generation Broadcast Platform to enable broadcasters the ability to reach mobile and portable devices, broadcast in Ultra high definition (4k and HDR), and launch new business models that could change the face of broadcasting as it is known today.
+In keeping with the Company’s vision for developing the industry’s digital television capabilities, Sinclair launched ONE Media, which along with Coherent Logix, was tasked with developing the next generation wireless data network to enable broadcasters to reach mobile devices, broadcast in 4K ultra high definition, and launch new business models that could change the face of broadcasting as it is known today.